 - Presence of polyuria in the absence of solute diuresis should raise the suspicion of DI. - CDI and NDI could manifest as partial or complete forms - The first morning urine specific gravity is a useful screening test and urinary specific gravity of more than a coto makes the diagnosis of Diless likely.
-In young infants, finding a distinction between normal and pathological inability to concentrate urine may be difficult because infants generally exhibit a constitutiona hyposthemuria. - Early monitor measurement of simultaneous serum osmolality, urine somolality and serum electrolyte is essential in pediatricity of more than 800 moles flow that assurement of the set of the set of the more than 800 moles flow that assurement of the set of the set of mOsm/fig rules out the diagnosis of DI, whereas dilute urine with an osmolality of less than 300 mOsm/fig affectively establishes the diagnosis.
+In young infants, finding a distinction between normal and pathological inability to concentrate urine may be difficult because infants generally exhibit a constitutiona hyposthemuria. - Early monitor measurement of simultaneous serum osmolality, urine somolality and serum electrolyte is essential in pediatricity more than 800 mCosing kay that assuremosmolality of less than 270 mOsm/kg rules out the diagnosis of DI, whereas dilute urine with an osmolality of less than 300 mOsm/kg affectively establishes the diagnosis.